Skip to content

 PSM-DID and the Stata psmatch2 workflow

-This guide shows how to reproduce the supported Stata propensity-score-matching pipeline — including the psmatch2-style post-matching variables (_weight, _support, _n1, _nn, _pdif, …) — and then run a frequency-weighted PSM-DID in StatsPAI.
+This guide shows how to reproduce the supported Stata propensity-score-matching pipeline — including the psmatch2-style post-matching variables (_weight, _support, _n1, _nn, _pdif, …) — and then run a weighted PSM-DID in StatsPAI.

-For the pinned Stata 18 psmatch2 paths (nearest-neighbour, Epanechnikov kernel, and radius matching), sp.psmatch2 is numerically faithful to Leuven & Sianesi (2003): on the same data the ATT/SE and emitted matched-sample variables match the reference fixtures (tests/reference_parity/ test_psmatch2_parity.py).
+For the pinned Stata 18 psmatch2 paths — nearest-neighbour, Epanechnikov kernel, radius, local linear regression, and the Mahalanobis metric — sp.psmatch2 is numerically faithful to Leuven & Sianesi (2003): on the same data the ATT/SE and the emitted matched-sample variables match the reference fixtures in tests/reference_parity/ (test_psmatch2_parity.py, test_psmatch2_llr_parity.py, test_pstest_parity.py, test_psmdid_weight_parity.py).

 1. Why a dedicated front door?